 The Department of Dance offers three different graduate programs in which students may earn the MA in Dance, an MA in Dance with New York State PreK-12 dance teacher certification, or an MFA in dance.
 Students in the department’s highly selective graduate programs excel in the studio and on stage, and as critical thinkers, writers and teachers.

 The department has some of the best dance facilities in the country, including its own fully equipped 300-seat proscenium dance theater, a 270-seat large-space studio theater, five studios, a body-conditioning lab, and computerized music and design studios.
 Faculty and professional staff are nationally and internationally recognized in their areas of expertise and are leaders in professional organizations such as CORD, NASD and NDEO.
-The College at Brockport is an accredited institutional member of the National Association of Schools of Dance.
+SUNY Brockport is an accredited institutional member of the National Association of Schools of Dance.

 Admission to the Program